valkey-io/valkey-rfc/ValkeyJSON.md

 JSON.MGET <key> [key ...] <path>
 ```

-* key - required, one or more Redis keys of document type
+* key - required, one or more JSON keys.
-* path - required, a JSON path
+* path - required, a JSON path.

 ##### Return